kevinlin/ai-sdlc-playbook/docs/workflow/04-technical-specification.md

 Once it produces a data model, review the data model thoroughly with your team to ensure it covers the overall intent and any edge cases are picked up.
 Again, if the data model is wrong, then your app will be wrong.

-## 2. Backend Requirements and Architecture
+## 2. Backend Architecture and Technical Requirements

 Define the backend architecture and technical requirements that will support your functional requirement: